Images will be added soon

 Schedule 2 (Rent a car - 2 member at $222/3 member at $166 pp)

-This cost is not inclusive of petrol but i doubt it will be as expensive as using public transport.
+Note: This cost is not inclusive of petrol but i doubt it will be as expensive as using public transport.
 Also, if the group is 3 man/women team (must be politically correct), a bigger tent needs to be rented out.
 Also, using a car gives us much more flexibility but

 the downside is that the driver will probably be exhausted from the 7-8 hour drive.
 So resting in Thredbo YHA is highly recommended.